PGBSean/Latitude-3580-OpenCore/README.md

 - Screensavers may lag, depends on what screensaver you choosing.
 - I'm no longer have access to my test machine, so expect bugs in newer releases.
 - OpenCore 0.9.2 EFI update will not available as the next update next month.
+- In some cases, HDMI output won't work.
+Instead, the built-in display flickers.

 ## Tested versions
 - [INCOMPATIBLE] macOS High Sierra